-With over 350 miles of hiking trails in Rocky Mountain National Park there is a trail for everyone.
-From nature loop strolls around Bear Lake, Sprague Lake and Lily Lake to the all day effort of climbing Flattop Mountain or Longs Peak.
+With over 350 miles of hiking trails in Rocky Mountain National Park, you can’t go wrong with hiking in Estes Park.
+From nature loop strolls around Bear Lake, Sprague Lake and Lily Lake to the daylong effort of climbing Flattop Mountain or Longs Peak, there’s something for everyone.

 Many of our guests at Alpine Trail Ridge Inn want to know "What is the best trail?"
 The answer to that question is, "The one that suits you the best."
 Some people love the cool rippling water of the many lakes in our area, others want to make sure they see a waterfall or spend time by the river, while others frown on any trail that does not lead to a summit.